AdamSmasherDerby/CRG-To-Statsbook/README.md

 * Penalty codes
 * Foul Outs
 * Expulsions
-    * If the user is running a dev version of CRG that records expulsion codes, the program will use that, otherwise it will assume that the last penalty entered is the penalty for which the skater was expelled.
 * Jam times on the Game Clock sheet.
 Because why not?

 Flamingo icon from http://www.iconsmind.com